yuhuanq/pandorabots.ml/README.md

-OCaml wrapper around Pandorabots API
+OCaml wrapper for the pandorabots API

 ## Overview